 It Takes Just a Few Minutes to Start Your Pharmacy Tech Career Below

-The Function of a Pharmacy Technician
+The Responsibilities of Pharmacy Technicians

 - Fill prescription medications under pharmacist guidance

-Pharmacy Tech Degrees
+Pharmacy Tech Degrees and Diplomas

-Pharmacy Tech Available Certifications
+Pharmacist Tech Certifications Offered

 - National Healthcareer Association (NHA)

 The NHA requires that the applicant be at least 18 years old, has graduated from high school, has completed a training program, and has one or more years of work experience.
 The PTCB only requires that the candidate has a high school diploma and passes their examination.
 Recertification is called for every two years by both programs, which can be satisfied by performing 20 hours of continuing education.